Casa Del Migrante, Ciudad Juárez, Mexico.

 In contrast to the camp residents on Samos, asylum seeking residents in this shelter share a common language, Spanish (a second language for many of the migrants), and a common faith, Catholicism.
 The Church and Catholic faith were evident throughout the shelter -- with statues of The Blessed Virgin and Our Lady of Guadalupe in gathering spaces, painted messages of hope and peace from Saint Dominic on the walls, and pictures of Pope Francis, Pope Benedict and Pope John Paul II, Mexican Bishops and other clergy prominently displayed in many different areas.
 Another contrast with Samos came in the security of the facility: the shelter was locked and surrounded by a fence topped with razor wire, for the protection of the residents.
 Residents were not allowed cell phones or access to the internet (the reasons for this weren’t completely clear to me, although it was explained that cell phones made asylum seekers vulnerable to exploitation).

 On Samos, I had not been allowed to work within the camp, and officially I was denied permission to visit it, although as the camp was practically open, I was able to go in anyway (accompanied by a staff member familiar with the camp, as personal safety was a significant concern).
 The mural project on Samos had been pursued entirely within the separate structure of our hosting organization, Still I Rise.
 In Casa Del Migrante, we were able to work where the asylum-seekers were living.
 It had a completely different feel and type of freedom than the camp on Samos.
 While we had to wait outside and talk through an intercom to be allowed access, once within the shelter walls, we were able to move freely and without concern for our safety.
-We were embedded in the activities and textures of daily life: moms nursing toddlers in the courtyard, groups of men gathered in precious shade under the few trees, boys kicking balls in the dusty yard behind the buildings, fathers taking sick children to the office for care, the intensity of the line of people waiting for the dining hall to open for a meal, the overwhelmed staff trying to handle many different kinds of problems coming at them all at once in an unending stream every day (including the disruption to routine that our project caused).
+We were embedded in the activities and textures of daily life: moms nursing toddlers in the courtyard, groups of men gathered in precious shade under the few trees, boys kicking balls in the dusty yard behind the buildings, fathers taking sick children to the office for care, the intensity of the line of people waiting for the dining hall to open for a meal.
+The overwhelmed staff were trying to handle many different kinds of problems coming at them all at once in an unending stream every day (including the disruption to routine that our project caused).

 Flexibility, again, was key to the success of this project, and being mindful that the goal was to provide the migrant families with an uplifting and empowering experience.
 My intention was to have a group of about 10 or so teenagers working on the project, but after assessing the needs of the residents and the practical aspects of working in the facility, I opened up the experience to everyone who wanted to participate in some way.
 The making of the mural became a daily community event instead of an activity for one group.
 People of all ages flowed in and out of the space, taking up a brush, helping to watch smaller children, or simply watching and enjoying the process.
 After trying a couple of spaces that didn’t work out, we ended up using the dining hall for the project, and were limited by the schedule and requirements of that very vital space.